 Who Should Use It

-Creators focusing on content enrichment and audience growth will find ConvertKit particularly beneficial.
-Especially useful for bloggers, newsletter creators, and independent authors looking to nurture their audience.
+Creators focusing on content enrichment and audience growth will find ConvertKit particularly beneficial — especially bloggers, newsletter creators, and independent authors looking to nurture their audience.

 Rating: 8/10